Brian-Scott25/R_Functions/README.md

 ## Project Purpose

 This repository includes functions I have made in the R coding language.
 The main goal of these functions is to increase the speed of statistical analysis.
 The code is presented in the form of R markdown files, and the link to each specific function in RPubs is posted for each function.
-For a better visual expirience, use the RPub links.
+For the optimal visual expirience use the RPubs links.

-### Side Notes
+#### Side Notes

 This repository consists of functions I desgined early in my R coding expirience.
-These functions work regardless the database complexity, however there are more efficient ways to return the same results.
-For example, the LOG_LAG function I created would take considerable time on
+These functions work regardless of the database complexity, however there are more efficient ways to return the same results.
+For example, the LOG_LAG function could have been created with less code.

+## RPubs Link

+The link below directs you to my full RPubs page.
+The function layout is optimized for RPubs format, which may look out of place on Github.
+The specific link to each function in RPubs is posted under each function.
 #### RPubs Full Cite Link: https://rpubs.com/BrianScott